 Tesla’s profitability promises by its CEO Elon Musk are supposed to become reality when the company reports its third-quarter earnings in early November, but the quality and sustainability of any improved financial performance will be assessed closely by analysts and investors alike.

-Bold and prone to make controversial tweets, Musk and his employees exerted great effort to fulfill Tesla’s profitability promises in the third quarter by stepping up production to 80,142 and deliveries to 83,500 with an emphasis on “higher-priced models” during that key three-month period.
+Musk, bold and prone to make controversial tweets, exerted great effort with his employees to fulfill Tesla’s profitability promises in the third quarter by stepping up vehicle production to 80,142 and deliveries to 83,500 with an emphasis on “higher-priced models” during that key three-month period.
 One auto industry analyst who rates the shares of Tesla Inc. (NASDAQ:TSLA) as overpriced, but is forecasting the company will turn a third-quarter profit, is Barclays’ Brian A. Johnson, whose $210 a share price target for the auto maker is well below its closing price of $276.59 on Oct.
 16, when it jumped $17 a share, or 6.55 percent.

 The stock rose after a judge approved a previously announced settlement between Musk and the Securities and Exchange Commission.